 The Search channel represents organic traffic from Google and other search engines.

-Social represents traffic to your site from social networks like Facebook, Twitter, Pinterest, LinkedIn, Instagram, and YouTube.
+Social represents traffic to your site from social media platforms like Facebook, Twitter, Pinterest, LinkedIn, Instagram, and YouTube.

 Tip: Squarespace has tools to help you drive traffic to your site from social media.
 Use built-in tools like pushing content, share buttons, and Pinterest save buttons to promote share content and products on social.